decentralizedintelligencenetwork/.github/profile/README.md

 # Decentralized Intelligence Network (DIN)

+> [!IMPORTANT]
+> **Notice:**
+> We are currently supported by a few small grants but are seeking additional funding.
+If you believe in our mission to build a future that fosters humanity and human flourishing, please contact **abrahamnash@protonmail.com**.
+> Funds will support our global community of blockchain, federated learning, machine learning, differential privacy experts, and systems engineers—PhD students and researchers from France to Pakistan, Denmark to China.

 The **Decentralized Intelligence Network (DIN)** is a fully decentralized protocol built for EVM-compatible blockchains.
 It enables secure collaboration in AI development and monetization of data through Federated Learning (FL), creating an open, transparent ecosystem for AI and data-driven markets.
 DIN allows AI models to be trained without relying on centralized Web2.0 data silos or third-party gatekeepers, empowering data owners and fostering self-sovereign economies.

 We are recipients of the [Cosmos Institute Grant](https://cosmos-institute.org), with contributions from the University of Oxford.